LabMaestro

 • Type (Read Only).
 Type of the component, as defined in the component library.

 • Trial Transition Screen.
-Define the type of trial transition for this component.
+Define the trial transition type for this component.
 Options include wait time and wait key.

 • Fixed Seed.
 Toggle on to define a static seed to control random behaviour during the experiment.
 Generally used for testing and confirming that you can replicate random behaviour.
 In most cases, this should be off during data collection.

 • Seed.
-Define the seed controlling random pattern behaviour, if Fixed Seed is On.
+Define the seed that controls random pattern behaviour if Fixed Seed is On.

 • Save Types in Log.
 Toggle On to save the trial type to the output log file.